By Peter Lyle DeHaan, PhD

 Outsource Call Centers: If you are an outsource call center, contact center, teleservice agency, or answering service, there is another way you can help.
 In most issues of Connections Magazine, we print a directory of outsource call centers (this issue covers text chat service providers).

 We’d like to include your call center in our next listing.
 Check out findacallcenter.com.
 Then click on “submit your listing.”
 We’ll add your call center to our online directories and then include you in future printed directories, as appropriate.
 Of course, there’s a small fee for this, but one sale will easily cover the cost.

 Vendors: If you provide products, software, or services to the call center industry and don’t see your company advertised on these pages, you know what you need to do.
-Contact Valerie (see page 7 for her contact info) to do your part.
-Enough said.
+Contact us for more info.

 Advertisers: I’m extremely grateful for you: “Thank you, thank you, thank you!”
 You make this magazine possible.
 Everyone who advertises here is part of the solution: our sponsors, display advertisers, and those listed in the Professional Directory, Vendor Directory, and Marketplace.
 Again, I say a heartfelt “thank you”!

 Our Role: We’re doing our part, too.
 We continue to keep production costs low and are always looking for more effective ways to publish Connections Magazine.
 Starting this year, we have right-sized our number of issues back to six.
 This allows us to provide regular industry communication while not asking as much from our regular advertisers, some who have advertised every issue for the past twelve years (which is as far back as my records go).